cleitonjunior0611/quant-itau-2024/README.md

-# 📈 Predição do IBOVESPA com LSTM e Análise Técnica
+# 📈 IBOVESPA Prediction with LSTM and Technical Analysis

-Este projeto implementa um modelo de redes neurais recorrentes (LSTM) para prever os preços do **IBOVESPA** utilizando dados históricos do Yahoo Finance.
+This project implements a **recurrent neural network (LSTM)** model to predict **IBOVESPA** prices using historical data from Yahoo Finance.
-Além da previsão, são aplicados **indicadores técnicos (RSI)** para gerar **sinais de compra e venda**, simulando operações de trading com cálculo de capital acumulado.
+In addition to the predictions, **technical indicators (RSI)** are applied to generate **buy and sell signals**, simulating trading operations with cumulative capital calculation.

-## ⚙️ Funcionalidades
+## ⚙️ Features

-- 📊 **Download automático** de dados históricos do IBOVESPA via `yfinance`
+- 📊 **Automatic download** of historical IBOVESPA data via `yfinance`
-- 🔄 **Pré-processamento** dos dados com normalização e criação de janelas temporais
+- 🔄 **Data preprocessing** with normalization and creation of time windows
-- 🧠 **Modelo LSTM otimizado** para previsão de séries temporais financeiras
+- 🧠 **Optimized LSTM model** for financial time series prediction
-- 📉 **Indicador RSI** para identificar condições de sobrecompra e sobrevenda
+- 📉 **RSI indicator** to identify overbought and oversold conditions
-- 💰 **Simulação de operações de trading**, com taxa de venda e evolução do capital
+- 💰 **Trading simulation**, including selling fees and capital evolution
-- 📈 **Visualizações gráficas**:
+- 📈 **Graphical visualizations**:
-  - Preço real x preço previsto
+  - Real price vs predicted price
-  - Sinais de compra e venda
+  - Buy and sell signals
-  - Evolução do capital após cada operação
+  - Capital evolution after each operation
-  - Curva de perda (treinamento vs validação)
+  - Loss curve (training vs validation)

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - [Python 3.9+](https://www.python.org/)
 - [TensorFlow / Keras](https://www.tensorflow.org/)